A Possible Solution to the Helium Anomaly of EMPRESS VIII by Cuscuton Gravity Theory: Introduction

 Seriously-taking this discrepancy of $N_{\nu, {\rm eff}}$ in the standard big-bang cosmology, we must consider modified theories beyond the standard model.
 The EMPRESS collaboration extended their framework to a new theory beyond the standard model by adding one more free parameter, so-called ``degeneracy parameter'', $\xi_{\nu_e}$ which means a non-zero lepton number in the electron neutrino sector.
 It has been known for a long time that a positive $\xi_{\nu_e}$ can reduce $Y_p$ without changing the number of neutrino species much~\cite{Kohri:1996ke} by which the Helium anomaly can be solved this time.
-The best-fit value is $\xi_{\nu_e} \sim 0.05$ with excluding $\xi_{\nu_e}=0$ at more than 1 $\sigma$~\cite{Matsumoto:2022tlr}.
-Theoretically, such a large lepton number can be produced even after the cosmic temperature is smaller than the weak scale ${\cal O}(10^2)$~GeV in models with $Q$-balls ($L$-balls)~\cite{Kawasaki:2002hq,Kawasaki:2022hvx}, oscillating sterile neutrinos~\cite{Shi:1999kg}, etc. In future, we can measure $\xi_{\nu_e}$ more precisely by planned observations of 21cm + CMB down to errors of $\Delta \xi_{\nu_e} \sim 5 \times 10^{-3}$~\cite{Kohri:2014hea}.
+The best-fit value is $\xi_{\nu_e} \sim 0.05$ with excluding $\xi_{\nu_e}=0$ at more than 1 $\sigma$~\cite{Matsumoto:2022tlr} (See also~\cite{Burns:2022hkq,Escudero:2022okz} for a similar analysis with detailed discussions about dependences on nuclear-reaction rates in BBN).
+Theoretically, such a large lepton number can be produced even after the cosmic temperature is smaller than the weak scale ${\mathcal{O}}(10^2)$~GeV in models with $Q$-balls ($L$-balls)~\cite{Kawasaki:2002hq,Kawasaki:2022hvx}, late-time resonant leptogenesis~\cite{Borah:2022uos}, oscillating sterile neutrinos~\cite{Shi:1999kg}, etc. In future, we can measure $\xi_{\nu_e}$ more precisely by planned observations of 21cm + CMB down to errors of $\Delta \xi_{\nu_e} \sim 5 \times 10^{-3}$~\cite{Kohri:2014hea}.